mph-/lcapy/doc/expressions.rst

 tuple) for each unknown parameter in the expression.
 For the curve fitting methods, the average of each search range is used as the initial guess.

+Note, not all the parameter ranges need to be specified.
+If all the parameters are known to be positive, just use

+    >>> results = e.estimate(tv, vv, positive=True)

 `estimate()` has a `method` argument.
 This can be `brute`, `lm`, `dogbox`, `Nelder-Mead`, `Powell`, `trf` (default), and many others.